 As mentioned some mitigation through archaeological recording (NPPF para 141) will be necessary and is acceptable in planning terms.
 This can be secured by means of a planning condition.
-I recommend the following model condition:Recording of a heritage asset through a programme of archaeological works
+I recommend the following model condition:Recording of a heritage asset through a programme of archaeological works.

-5.18 In relation to the specific policies referred to in the section below please see the policy note at the end of the agenda.
+2.22 In relation to the specific policies referred to in the section below please see the policy note at the end of the agenda.

-5.19 The following policies in the adopted Hartlepool Local Plan 2006 are relevant to the determination of the application;
+2.23 The following policies in the adopted Hartlepool Local Plan 2006 are relevant to the determination of the application;

-GEP1 General Environmental Principles GEP12 Trees, Hedgerows & Development PU7 Renewable Energy Developments Tra15 Restriction on Major Roads Rur14 Tees Forest for England and how these are expected to be applied.
+GEP1 General Environmental Principles GEP12 Trees, Hedgerows & Development PU7 Renewable Energy Developments Tra15 Restriction on Major Roads Rur14 Tees Forest

+2.24 In March 2012 the Government consolidated all planning policy statements, circulars and guidance into a single policy statement, termed the National Planning Policy Framework (NPPF).
+The NPPF sets out the Governments Planning policies for England and how these are expected to be applied.
 It sets out the Government requirements for the planning system.
 The overriding message from the Framework is that planning authorities should plan positively for new development, and approve all individual proposals wherever possible.
 It defines the role of planning in achieving sustainable development under three topic heading - economic, social and environmental, each mutually dependent.
 There is a presumption in favour of sustainable development.
-It requires local planning authorities to approach development management decisions positively, utilising twelve 'core principles' that should underpin both plan-making and decision taking, these being; empowering local people to shape their surrounding, proactively drive and support economic development, ensure a high standard of design, respect existing roles and character. support a low carbon future, conserve the natural environment, encourage re-use of previously developed land, promote mixed use developments, conserve heritage assets, manage future patterns of growth and take account of and support local strategies relating to health, social and cultural well-being.
+It requires local planning authorities to approach development management decisions positively, utilising twelve 'core principles' that should underpin both plan-making and decision taking, these being; empowering local people to shape their surrounding, proactively drive and support economic development, ensure a high standard of design, respect existing roles and character, support a low carbon future, conserve the natural environment, encourage re-use of previously developed land, promote mixed use developments, conserve heritage assets, manage future patterns of growth and take account of and support local strategies relating to health, social and cultural well-being.
 The following paragraphs are of particular relevance to the determination of the application.